MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

   the best state, and use a representative node

-- run a tool to transform the persisted state into data needed for the Coda binary
+- run a tool to transform the persisted state into data needed for the Mina binary

-- create a new Coda binary with a new protocol version
+- create a new Mina binary with a new protocol version

 - notify node operators of the change, in a manner to be determined, and provide access to the new binary

-To remedy the problems that led to a failure, the Coda software will likely change in some significant way when the network is restarted.
+To remedy the problems that led to a failure, the Mina software will likely change in some significant way when the network is restarted.
 Using a new protocol version, with a new major/minor or minor version, will require node operators to upgrade their software.

 ## CLI command to save state

-The Coda developers will choose a node with a root to represent the starting point of the hard fork.
+The Mina developers will choose a node with a root to represent the starting point of the hard fork.
 The choice of node is beyond the scope of this RFC.